Quick Facts: Arnold Press

 Before attempting the Arnold press, you should be comfortable with the standard seated dumbbell shoulder press for 3 sets of 10.
 This is the baseline pressing pattern without rotation.
 If your overhead press form isn't clean, adding rotation will only amplify the problems.

 The standard version described above, performed seated with back support.
 The bench removes the stability demand from the legs and lower body, letting you focus entirely on the rotation and pressing mechanics.
-This is where most people should spend their Arnold press training.
+This is where most lifters should spend their Arnold press training time.

 Standing Arnold Press (Advanced)

 Same movement, but standing.
 This adds core and lower body stability demand.
 Your entire body has to brace against the rotation and overhead pressing force.
 Use slightly lighter weight than the seated version.
-Standing Arnolds are excellent for athletes who need overhead pressing strength in a standing position.
+Standing Arnold presses are useful for athletes who need overhead pressing strength in a standing position.

 Alternative Exercises